bkoncak1/git-workflow-demo/README.md

 import arcpy

 # going to be my master piece
-print("Hello World!")
+print("Hello Syntax error)
 ```

 Another edit...
 And another one...